-To deliver on this commitment, we have increased the budget allocation for the professional development and training of our educators from R59.1million in the 2009/2010 financial year to R95.2 million in the 2012/2013 financial year.
+To deliver on this commitment, we have increased the budget allocation for the professional development and training of our educators from R79 million in 2009/2010 to R112 in 2013/2014.

-In 2012, the Cape Teaching and Leadership Institute offered a variety of in-service teacher development training programmes.
-Approximately 1270 teachers attended 28 training interventions and over 1275 educators attended various seminars and conferences during school holidays.
+The Cape Teaching and Leadership Institute offers a variety of in-service teacher development training programmes.
+Approximately 13 000 educators have received training on this campus in the last 4 years.